sphinx-doc/sphinx/doc/ext/math.rst

    may need to set this to a full path if ``latex`` not in the executable search path.

-   This string is split into words with :func:`shlex.split`, so that you can include arguments as well if needed.

    Since this setting is not portable from system to system, it is normally not useful to set it in ``conf.py``; rather, giving it on the :program:`sphinx-build` command line via the :option:`-D` option should be